wildfire8966/hadoop-lda/README.md

 # hadoop-lda
-rewrite google open-source hadoop-lda project for learning.
+Rewrite google open-source hadoop-lda project for learning.

+1. train model with iteration about 100times.
+2. this code include inference new document with various method : normal and fast.